EmilStenstrom/conllu/README.md

 """
 ```

-Now, let's parse this with the the default settings, and looks specifically at the first token to see how it was parsed.
+Now, let's parse this with the the default settings, and look specifically at the first token to see how it was parsed.

 ```python
 >>> sentences = parse(data)